sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* Closed some unclosed HTML elements.
 	* Moved some illegal HTML element placements, so they're now legal.
+	* The Block editor's primary term selector no longer binds to unsupported taxonomies.
+		* This was graciously handled before, since PHP never forwarded data of unsupported taxonomies.
+		* This also saves a HTTP request per unsupported taxonomy, where we would otherwise get its listed terms.

 **Share your love!**